 The elimination of FICA taxes brings financial advantages to both the employer and the employee.

 Take an example of one employee who is laid off and has a benefit of $1,000 a week for 26 weeks.
-If the employee verifies his unemployment status each week and does not find a job within the 26-week period, he would receive $26,000 over the period of his SUB plan payments.
-If the same payments were made from a traditional severance plan, assuming a FICA rate of 6.20% and Medicare tax rate of 1.45%, he would receive $24,011.
-That’s $1,989 less that he would have been paid under the traditional severance plan!
+If the employee verifies her unemployment status each week and does not find a job within the 26-week period, she would receive $26,000 over the period of her SUB plan payments.
+If the same payments were made from a traditional severance plan, assuming a FICA rate of 6.20% and Medicare tax rate of 1.45%, she would receive $24,011.
+That’s $1,989 less than she would have been paid under the traditional severance plan!

 How to adopt a SUB plan